Navigating the NYC Short-Term Rental Ban in 2026: The Benefits of 30+ Day Rentals

 Lawmakers are also refers to the zoning laws set in place where STR in buildings with three or more units is prohibited, per the NYS Multiple Dwelling Law*.

-It's also important to note that the ban applies to all types of short-term rentals, including those made through platforms such as Airbnband VRBO.
+It's also important to note that the ban applies to all types of short-term rentals, including those made through platforms such as Airbnb and VRBO.
 The new law requires the listings to contain the short term rental permit as platforms will be prohibited from publishing any unregistered short-term rentals.

-In addition, the new law does not allow short-term listings from renters or owners in rent-regulated buildings and NYCHA units are not permitted.
+In addition, the law does not allow short-term listings from renters or owners in rent-regulated buildings and NYCHA units are not permitted.
 The law also apply to one-and two-family houses.

-Additionally, property owners should be aware of the laws and regulations surrounding the advertising and promotion of short-term rentals.
+Property owners should also be aware of the laws and regulations surrounding the advertising and promotion of short-term rentals.
 While it is illegal to advertise or promote short-term rentals of less than 30 days, there is no ban on advertising 30+ day rentals.
 As such, property owners who are looking to tap into the 30+ day rental market should focus on promoting their properties through targeted marketing and advertising strategies, such as online listings, local newspapers, and social media.

 If you’re a tenant, check out Rove’s ultimate guide to renting in NYC and tips on finding a furnished rental in NYC.

-1. Increased Stability and predictability in rental income
+1. Increased stability and predictability in rental income

 One of the biggest advantages of 30+ day rentals is the increased stability and predictability of rental income.
 Unlike short-term rentals, which can be impacted by seasonal fluctuations in demand, 30+ day rentals provide a more consistent stream of income.
 This stability makes it easier for property owners to plan for the future and manage their finances, knowing that they will have a steady stream of rental income coming in each month.

 In addition, 30+ day rentals often involve longer-term leases, which provide a level of security for both property owners and tenants.
-Tenants are more likely to sign a lease for a longer period of time, as they are looking for a temporary home, while property owners can rely on the security of a lease to ensure that their property is occupied for a set period of time.
+Tenants are more likely to sign a lease for a longer period of time, as they are looking for a temporary home, while property owners can rely on the security of a lease to make sure that their property is occupied for a set period of time.
 This eliminates any uncertainty about whether or not a tenant will stay throughout their contract period as well as reduces the risk of turnover rates when signing new tenants in after each cycle ends.
-Furthermore, studies have shown that mid to long-term leases can also lead to higher occupancy rates than short term renting which means less vacancy time between tenants and ultimately higher returns on investment for landlords.
+Studies have shown that mid to long-term leases can also lead to higher occupancy rates than short term renting which means less vacancy time between tenants and higher returns on investment for landlords.

-Ultimately, it will be up to Landlords to determine which route best suits their individual needs and goals.
+In the end, it will be up to Landlords to determine which route best suits their individual needs and goals.
 With knowledge and foresight, landlords may find long-term leases an attractive option that offers stability and predictability alongside higher yields than short-term rentals in Manhattan ever could.
-Longer agreements may provide landlords with additional revenue streams that wouldn’t be possible with shorter term rentals – such as rent increases once existing contracts expire or placing restrictions on subleasing in order to protect against unauthorized tenants occupying their property.
+Longer agreements may provide landlords with additional revenue streams that wouldn’t be possible with shorter term rentals such as rent increases once existing contracts expire or placing restrictions on subleasing in order to protect against unauthorized tenants occupying their property.
 There may even be an opportunity for landlords to collect interest on deposits made by tenants before they move in should it be written into the contract agreement.

 Finally, longer-term leases can also help generate income through things such as increase in property values or collecting interest on deposits made by tenants before they move in.